 SOLIHULL MEDICAL COSMETIC ACNE CLINIC

-The Solihull Medical Cosmetic is one of the only medical cosmetic acne clinic in the Midlands offering a range of acne treatments to suit all types of skin.
-As a GP as well as a cosmetic specialist, Dr Sagoo is also a GP with 15 years experience and can offer a range of holistic prescribed medication as well as cosmetic acne treatment programmes, to enhance and improve acne prone skin.
+The Solihull Medical Cosmetic offer one of the only medical cosmetic acne clinics in the Midlands offering a complete range of acne treatments to suit all skin types.
+As well as a cosmetic specialist, Dr Sagoo is also a GP with 15 years experience and can offer a range of holistic prescribed medication, as well as cosmetic acne treatment programmes, to enhance and improve acne prone skin.
 The acne clinic has gained national recognition with clients from all over the UK visiting the clinic for acne concerns.

 What is acne?

 Acne is a common skin condition characterized by plugged pores (blackheads and whiteheads), inflamed pimples (pustules), and deeper lumps (nodules).
 Acne occurs on the face, as well as the chest, back, and upper arms.
-Although most teenagers get some form of acne, adults can also develop acne.
-Often, acne clears up after several years, even without treatment.
-Acne can be disfiguring and upsetting to the patient.
-Untreated acne can leave permanent scars.
-To avoid acne scarring, acne treatment is important.
+Although most teenagers get some form of acne, it can also develop in adults.
+Often, acne clears up after several years, even without treatment but it can also be disfiguring and upsetting to the client.
+Untreated acne can leave permanent scars and to avoid acne scarring, acne treatment is important.

 Acne has nothing to do with not washing your face.
-However, it is best to wash your face with a mild cleanser (eg., Cetaphil, ) and warm water daily.
+However, it is best to wash your face with a mild cleanser (e.g. Cetaphil) and warm water daily.
 Washing too often or too vigorously may actually make your acne worse.
-Exfoliating once or twice per week (depending on skin type) with an exfoliant (e.g. exfoliating cream) may be useful for opening up blackheads and whiteheads, and fading acne marks and scars.
+Exfoliating once or twice per week (depending on skin type) with an exfoliant (e.g. Exfoliating cream) is useful for opening up blackheads and whiteheads, and fading acne marks and scars.

 Acne is generally not caused by foods.
 However, if certain foods seem to make your acne worse, try to avoid them.
 In a few cases, milk/dairy or nuts may aggravate acne.